amiller-gh/loll/README.md

 #### Wait, what is this again?
 Express is a powerful tool for building Node servers.
 However, for better or worse, it is very un-opinionated and it can difficult to know how best to organize your API services.
 This module enables you to use your file system to declare your API endpoints.

-> This module has been spun off into its own project from the [Rebound Seed Project](www.github.org/reboundjs/rebound-seed) and can be used as a standalone library for API creation.
+> Hey!
+This module has been spun off into its own project from the [Rebound Seed Project](www.github.org/reboundjs/rebound-seed) and can be used as a standalone library for API creation.
 Feel free to use this with or without the rest of [Rebound](www.github.org/reboundjs/rebound), though we definately recommend checking it out!

 <p align="center">
   <h3 align="center">How To Use</h3>